 There’s not much you can do to improve upon fresh corn on the cob.
-But if you felt up to the challenge, might I suggest grilling it and then melting herb-studded butter and Parmesan cheese over the top?
+But if you felt up to the challenge, might I suggest grilling it (or oven-roasting it!) and then melting herb-studded butter and Parmesan cheese over the top?

 Last weekend my in-laws bought a bunch of fresh sweet corn from a roadside produce stand and were kind enough to share some with us.
 We already had plans to grill chicken for dinner that night, which I was thinking we’d Caprese up with some melted mozzarella, sliced tomatoes, and fresh basil.
 So I decided it might be tasty to give our corn on the cob some Italian flair as well!